duyen21/World-Events-Analysis/README.md

 ### Contributors
 Team DHKMWY - [Duyen Nguyen](https://github.com/duyen21), Harvey Fu, Kaiyin Chan, My Ta, Weixing Nie, and Yue Zeng.

-Our source code is [here](https://github.com/duyen21/World-Events-Analysis)
+Our source code can be found at the top right of the page or [here](https://github.com/duyen21/World-Events-Analysis).